-- (b) If the matter cannot be resolved and all appropriate steps under clause 10(a) have been taken, a party may refer the dispute to Fair Work Australia for resolution using any of its powers (including powers under section 739(4) of the Act). - (b) A party to a dispute may appoint a person, organisation or association to support or represent them during the dispute.
-The employer must recognise the representative for all purposes involved with the resolution of the dispute. - (c) While the dispute is being resolved the employer may direct an employee to perform different work or work at a different location, on full pay, if it is reasonable to do so to protect the safety, health or welfare of care recipients. - (d) The parties to the dispute agree to be bound by a decision made by Fair Work Australia in accordance with this term, subject to normal appeal rights.
+- (a) A party to a dispute may appoint a person, organisation or association to support or represent them during the dispute.
+The employer must recognise the representative for all purposes involved with the resolution of the dispute. - (b) While the dispute is being resolved the employer may direct an employee to perform different work or work at a different location on full pay, if it is reasonable to do so to protect the safety, health or welfare of care recipients. - (c) The parties to the dispute agree to be bound by a decision made by Fair Work Australia in accordance with this term, subject to normal appeal rights.